 Cleaning industry approaches are being taken to ensure homes and offices receive quality services.
 The industry understands the need to focus on ‘Cleaning for Health’.
-We at CHRIStal Clean feel we have been ahead of this curve in home cleaning services and have always promoted ‘Clean AND Healthy’ services.
+We at CHRIStal Clean feel we have been ahead of this curve in home cleaning services in Waukesha and have always promoted ‘Clean AND Healthy’ services.

 This is to say that we strive to learn more and ensure that we are stopping the cycle of the spreading of infectious elements, requiring new protocols and ‘quality standards’.
 Requiring effective training and certification of our technicians and adopting an approach that is based on an understanding of the true ‘value of cleaning’ and its impact on health, your family, the environment, and productivity.
 We are the new ‘FRONT LINE of DEFENSE’ in this fight against the ‘invisible enemy’.

 HOW CLEAN IS CLEAN?
 (FIGHTING THE ‘INVISIBLE ENEMY’)

 Surfaces that look clean may not necessarily be clean.
 Disease causing microorganisms are microscopic, making them invisible to the naked eye.
 Proper sanitization techniques are the only measure of defense we have when dealing with an ‘invisible enemy’ like COVID-19.